hellerve/ptolemy/README.md

 sample size is pretty huge and the conclusions are pretty decisive in that I can say that, no, homeopathic treatment is not generally cheaper than traditional western medicine.

+### Books

+* *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)

+This book was intriguing in multiple respects: way ahead of its time and yet so much of it is reflecting the sentiments of its time, sometimes in a painful manner, such as when Herder talks about Black people—or anyone Non-white, for that matter.
+The first part is a bit hard to decypher, but the second part is making up for it.
+If you want to take anything away from this book, the last four pages actually summarize his main point quite nicely (starting at the paragraph labeled `3.`).